 Will a Dismissed Misdemeanor Affect Employment?

-Will a misdemeanor affect employment options?
+Can a misdemeanor impact your career options?
 A dismissed misdemeanor should not affect your employment.
 Federal laws such as the Fair Credit Reporting Act (FCRA), the Title VII of the Civil Rights Act of 1964, and the Equal Opportunity Commission (EEOC) provide specific protections for employees.2,3 Under federal law, you are not required to disclose arrests that do not lead to a conviction.

 However, employers do have the right to run background checks after getting a job applicant’s consent.
 Many states also have laws that limit how an employer can use criminal background check information.